AlexandrovLab/SigProfilerMatrixGenerator/README.md

 *NOTE: only include –e if you would like to generate matrices using only mutations found within the exome, and only include –i or -ie if you would like to create the matrix for INDELS.
 (See available commands below).

 7. The final matrices and the strand bias test results will be placed within the *references/matrix/[project]/* folder.
-By default, the script will generate the matrices for 6, 12, 96, 192, 1536, 3072, and DINUC context.
+If the optional parameter "-snv" is chosen, the script will generate the matrices for 6, 12, 96, 192, 1536, 3072, and DINUC context.
 The strand bias test results are generated for the 12, 192, and 3072 context.
 8. Final log files will be placed within the *logs/* folder.

 **INSTALLING WITH CONDA**